kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 - User increases 10Gi PVC to 100Gi by changing - `pvc.spec.resources.requests["storage"] = "100Gi"`
 - Quota controller uses `max(pvc.Status.AllocatedResources, pvc.Spec.Resources)` and adds `90Gi` to used quota.
 - Expansion controller starts expanding the volume and sets `pvc.Status.AllocatedResources` to `100Gi`.
-- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerExpansionInProgress`.
+- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerResizeInProgress`.
 - Since expansion operations in control-plane are NO-OP, expansion in control-plane succeeds and `pv.Spec` is set to `100G`.
-- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `NodeExpansionPending`.
+- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `NodeResizePending`.
-- Expansion starts on the node and kubelet sets `pvc.Status.AllocatedResourceStatus['storage']` to `NodeExpansionInProgress`.
+- Expansion starts on the node and kubelet sets `pvc.Status.AllocatedResourceStatus['storage']` to `NodeResizeInProgress`.
 - Expansion fails on the node with a final error.
-- Kubelet sets `pvc.Status.AllocatedResourceStatus['storage']` to `NodeExpansionFailed`.
+- Kubelet sets `pvc.Status.AllocatedResourceStatus['storage']` to `NodeResizeFailed`.
-- Since pvc has `pvc.Status.AllocatedResourceStatus['storage']` set to `NodeExpansionFailed` - kubelet will stop retrying node expansion.
+- Since pvc has `pvc.Status.AllocatedResourceStatus['storage']` set to `NodeResizeFailed` - kubelet will stop retrying node expansion.
-- At this point Kubelet will wait for `pvc.Status.AllocatedResourceStatus['storage']` to be `NodeExpansionPending`.
+- At this point Kubelet will wait for `pvc.Status.AllocatedResourceStatus['storage']` to be `NodeResizePending`.
 - User requests size to 20Gi.
 - Expansion controller starts expanding the volume and sees that last expansion failed on the node and driver does not have control-plane expansion.
 - Expansion controller sets `pvc.Status.AllocatedResources` to `20G`.
-- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerExpansionInProgress`.
+- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerResizeInProgress`.
 - Since expansion operations in control-plane are NO-OP, expansion in control-plane succeeds and `pv.Spec` is set to `20G`.
 - Expansion succeed on the node with latest `allocatedResources` and `pvc.Status.Size` is set to `20G`.
-- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `NodeExpansionPending`.
+- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `NodeResizePending`.
 - Kubelet can now retry expansion and expansion on node succeeds.
 - Kubelet sets `pvc.Status.AllocatedResourceStatus['storage']` to empty string and `pvc.Status.Capacity` to new value.
 - Quota controller sees a reduction in used quota because `max(pvc.Spec.Resources, pvc.Status.AllocatedResources)` is 20Gi.